Zack Sabre Jr.: Professional wrestling style and persona

 Sabre's technical style is based on World of Sport wrestling, with plentiful chain wrestling and submissions.
 He has cited Bret Hart, Koji Kanemoto, Johnny Kidd, Shinjiro Otani, Jushin Liger and Johnny Saint as inspirations for his wrestling style.
 He has won the Wrestling Observer Newsletter Bryan Danielson Award (Best Technical Wrestler) for seven consecutive years.
 Sabre has been the leader of the TMDK faction since 4 January 2023.

 Several of his signature maneuvers, mainly submission holds, are named in reference to musicians or material by musicians.
 Examples include Hurrah!
 Another Year, Surely This One Will Be Better Than the Last; The Inexorable March of Progress Will Lead Us All to Happiness (2004) by Youthmovies for a variant of the octopus stretch, Selected Technical Works Vol.2, a reference to the Aphex Twin album Selected Ambient Works Volume II (1994), for a deathlock-choke combo, and Yes!
 I Am a Long Way from Home (1997) by Mogwai for a deathlock-octopus hold combination.
 Other examples include HyperNormalisation, a reference to the documentary of the same name, for a inverted surfboard variant, and Orienteering with Napalm Death, a modified Banana Split, being a reference to a stand-up skit on Stewart Lee's Comedy Vehicle (2009).

 Championships and accomplishments

-In NJPW, Sabre is a two-time and current IWGP World Heavyweight Champion ...
+In NJPW, Sabre is a two-time and former IWGP Heavyweight Champion...